- Dr Claire Duncanson

 Topics interested in supervising

-I welcome enquiries about supervision in all aspects of gender and International Relations, including military masculinities, gender and peacekeeping/peacebuilding, gender and foreign policy and gender and nuclear weapons.
+I welcome enquiries about supervision in all aspects of gender and International Relations, including gender and peacekeeping/peacebuilding, Women, Peace and Security, feminist political economy in post-war contexts, military masculinities, gender and foreign policy and gender and nuclear weapons.

 If you are interested in being supervised by Claire Duncanson, please see the links below for more information: